 - Cables/systems: termination of single core and sheathed cables

 - Connection to BS EN60309-2 and BS1363 plugs

-- Circuits: connect one-way, two-way lighting circuits and ring and radial socket outlet circuits
+- Circuits: connect one-way, two-way lighting circuits and the principles of ring and radial socket outlet circuit

 - Earthing and bonding

 - Use of instruments to include continuity and insulation testing

 - Theory to support the practical activities listed